Diet Plans for Men: Guaranteed to Cut Belly Fat

 They all rely on regular snacking, high carbohydrate intake, low fat, and low protein.
 It’s almost like they want you to have low testosterone and get fat.

-As a man, it’s vital that whatever diet plan you choose contains the following:
+As a man, it’s vital that whatever diet plan for men you choose contains the following:

 - High protein – around 1 gram per pound of bodyweight